 B. An initial base penalty amount is assessed when a civil monetary penalty is imposed.
 The base penalty amount is calculated at the rate of the most serious deficiency.
-For example, the base penalty amount is assessed at the rate applicable to a class A deficiency when the survey or investigation results in citation of regulatory violations comprising class A, class B, and class C deficiencies, because the most serious regulatory violation is the class A deficiency.
-The base penalty is assessed once for the deficiencies cited by the licensing authority during any particular survey or investigation.
+For example, the base penalty amount is assessed at the rate applicable to a class A

-C. The licensing authority has the discretion to impose an initial base penalty at any amount within the range for each deficiency level.
+The licensing authority has the discretion to impose an initial base penalty at any amount within the range for each С. deficiency level.